Fire Prevention Tips To Implement During National Fire Safety Month

 Maintain Smoke Detectors, Fire Extinguishers and the Sprinkler System

-• Charge and inspect the extinguishers regularly.
+• Charge and inspect fire extinguishers regularly.

 Limit Smoking Areas